oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ## <a name="FunctionsonAggregatedEntities" href="#FunctionsonAggregatedEntities">5.6 Functions on Aggregated Entities</a>

-Bound functions that serve as set transformations may or may not be applicable to aggregated entities.
-Functions annotated with the term `AvailableOnAggregates` are applicable to (a subset of the) aggregated entities under specific conditions:
+Service-defined bound functions that serve as set transformations MAY be annotated with the term `AvailableOnAggregates` to indicate that they are applicable to aggregated entities under specific conditions:
-- The `RequiredProperties` collection lists all properties that must be available in the aggregated entities; otherwise, the annotated function or action will be inapplicable.
+- The `RequiredProperties` collection lists all properties that must be available in the aggregated entities; otherwise, the annotated function will be inapplicable.

 ::: example
 Example 58: assume the product is an implicit input for a function bound to a collection of `Sales`, then aggregating away the product makes this function inapplicable.